nbrito/research/inception/README.md

 Information is a keyword to move forward in a reverse engineer, and a couple of good information are as good as all the information you need...
 Remember:
 * Drops can fill an ocean.

 [Apprentices](https://en.wikipedia.org/wiki/Newbie) must know how to perform [reverse engineer](https://en.wikipedia.org/wiki/Reverse_engineering), instead of how to use a purpose-built framework, tool or library.
-To address this demand, the [Inception](https://github.com/nbrito/talks/blob/master/2016/ibm-systems/nbrito-inception.pdf) defines four **dream levels** to perform [reverse engineer](https://en.wikipedia.org/wiki/Reverse_engineering):
+To address this demand, the [Inception](https://github.com/nbrito/talks/blob/master/2016/ibm-systems/nbrito-inception.pdf) defines four **dream levels** to perform [reverse engineering](https://en.wikipedia.org/wiki/Reverse_engineering):
 1. [**DREAM LEVEL 1**](https://github.com/nbrito/research/tree/master/inception#dream-level-1): prepare the vulnerable ecosystem.
 2. [**DREAM LEVEL 2**](https://github.com/nbrito/research/tree/master/inception#dream-level-2): gather valuable information of vulnerability.
 3. [**DREAM LEVEL 3**](https://github.com/nbrito/research/tree/master/inception#dream-level-3): analyze the vulnerability.
 4. [**KICK or LIMBO**](https://github.com/nbrito/research/tree/master/inception#kick-or-limbo): exploiting the vulnerability.

+# Chapter II
-# DREAM LEVEL 1
+## DREAM LEVEL 1
-## Checklist
+### Checklist
-Before starting the [reverse engineer](https://en.wikipedia.org/wiki/Reverse_engineering), the following questions must be answered:
+Before starting the [reverse engineering](https://en.wikipedia.org/wiki/Reverse_engineering), the following questions must be answered:
 1. Has a vulnerability been chosen?
 * There is nothing to do without a vulnerability.
 2. Are there valuable information about the vulnerability?